Audiologists are qualified clinicians who can help diagnose and treat hearing and balance disorders in adults and children.

 She also co-ordinated the local audiology young adult transition service in Bristol and was the multi-disciplinary link to the Bristol Acoustic Neuroma Service and Community Speech & Language Service.

-At Kinsale Hearing Ruth offers Adult and Paediatric Hearing Assessments (+4 yrs), Balance Rehabilitation, Tinnitus Management, Hearing Therapy and Hearing Aid Fittings.
+At Kinsale Hearing Ruth Hadley offers Paediatric Hearing Assessment (+4 yrs), Balance Rehabilitation, Tinnitus Management, Hearing Therapy and Hearing Aid Fittings.

-She is also available for domiciliary and hospital visits within the Kinsale district.
+She is available for domiciliary and hospital visits within the Kinsale district.

 Full History; Otoscopy; Puretone Audiometry (Air-and Bone Conduction); Uncomfortable loudness measurements (ULLs); Tympanometry; COSI Questionnaire; Speech audiometry (optional); Impression taking (optional); Hearing aid selection (optional); Advice on treatment and rehabilitation options